JAITS: Degree of independence

-MTV, GBS, BBC, TVN, and WTV broadcast a lot of TV Tokyo's programs.
+Due to the limited reach of the TX Network, a number of JAITS stations (such as MTV, GBS, BBC, TVN, and WTV) also broadcast a selection of programs syndicated from TV Tokyo or its affiliates.

-Here is the description of characters of the independent commercial terrestrial television stations in Japan.
-Currently all such stations are members of the JAITS.

 Market

 Their areas of coverage are located in Kantō, Chūkyō and Kansai regions which are the most urbanised in Japan.
-Their reachable population is large.
-If the population was too small they could not have number of viewers and sponsorship to sustain the station.
-However their coverage are within major network stations' official coverage, except TXN network members TV Osaka's, TV Aichi's and TV Setouchi's which are adjacent to.
-Multi-channel cable television may cover significant parts of the areas.
-Externally sourced popular contents are often too expensive to buy therefore they are very difficult to beat major networks in viewing rates.
+Their reachable population is relatively large, and these areas are thus able to support the presence of additional commercial stations beyond those of the major networks.
+However, much like independent stations outside Japan, the presence of major network stations and the cost of externally-sourced content tends to limit viewing ratings compared to their competitors.
+Multi-channel cable television may also cover significant parts of the areas.

 Programming

 Compared with the major networks, the independent stations have a relatively smaller audience, but have a more flexible schedule due to their decentralized nature.

 Short-running anime productions (as little as one episode) are often broadcast by the independent stations, a concept which has been referred to as "UHF anime".
 They also sometimes run shopping programming, along with brokered programming such as infomercials and televangelism.
 In 2000, All Japan Pro Wrestling moved to JAITS affiliates after it ended its run on Nippon TV.